Why We Travel A Lot

 We took a multi-country baby moon in Europe to Iceland, Amsterdam, Santorini, and Positano while pregnant with our second child.

-And we just recently went on an amazing multi-layover trip to fly in the hot air balloons in Bagan, Myanmar to celebrate my belated 40th birthday!
+And we just recently went on an amazing multi-layover trip to fly in the hot air balloons in Bagan, Myanmar to celebrate my very belated 40th birthday!
+After seven long months of serious disappointment that I was not able to celebrate my 40th birthday, we finally made something happen.
 It was a serious bucket list dream come true!

-So, that is why we travel.
+So, you see, this is why we travel.
 My soul wants to see the world.
 And I use big events in our life as an excuse to make it happen.